(Answer the questions on sheet of paper and compare to the answer options)

 (d) What lesson can we learn from the speaker’s action?

-Read the following excerpt carefully and answer Questions 5(e) and 5(f):
+Read the following extract carefully and answer Questions 5(e) and 5(f):

 ROBERT FROST: A Minor Bird